 Only those students who have completed at least three-fourths of their degree program are eligible to enroll in a practicum.
-Also, no student who has not completed the required application form and been cleared in advance by the coordinator of laboratory experiences may register for a practicum.
+Also, a student who has not completed the required application form and been cleared in advance by the director of field and clinical experiences may not register for a practicum.
 Forms are available in the College of Education, Ralph Abernathy Hall, Room 212.